biopragmatics/oquat/docs/invalids/prefix/edam.md

 ## `ms`: Mass spectrometry ontology

-Identifiers for this prefix are given incorrectly correctly in `ms`.
+Identifiers for this prefix are given incorrectly in `ms`.
+See the [GitHub repository](https://github.com/HUPO-PSI/psi-ms-CV).

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|